jbarker7/sqlcc/README.md

     sqlcc --app.mode=start

-    "C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE\mstest.exe" /testcontainer:SQLCC.Sample.Tests.dll
+    mstest.exe /testcontainer:SQLCC.Sample.Tests.dll

     sqlcc --app.mode=stop

-You can also literally call MSTest or any other test runner.
 Running the above generates a set of HTML files or you can alternatively create your own OutputProvider and store the results in another file format or in the database for querying.

 **How Does it Work?**